jkbgbr/simplesi/README.md

 - `dimensions` - a 7-element tuple defining the dimension of the unit.
 - `conv_factor` - a (linear) conversion factor to allow for non-SI units.
 The conversion factor means: what number of base SI-units are in this unit.
 For example 1 ft = 0.3048 m -> conv_factor = 0.3048.

-See [dimensional analysis](https://en.wikipedia.org/wiki/Dimensional_analysis) for the full theory.
+See [dimensional analysis](https://en.wikipedia.org/wiki/Dimensional_analysis) for the full theory how this works.

 tldr: the seven base dimensions span a 7D linear space; the base units are the orthogonal base vectors.
 Units derived directly from the base units are scaled versions of the base units; the scaling factor is the `value` x `conv_factor`, `Dimensions` is unchanged.
 Geometrically, these vectors are collinear.